dsp9107/UIMS-Assistant/README.md

-# UIMS Assistant Chrome Extension
+# UIMS Data Extractor - Chrome Extension

-This Chrome Extension Assists Users In Extracting And Utilizing Data Stored on UIMS
+This Chrome Extension Assists Developers Extract Data From UIMS And Utilize The Same In Any Constructive Way They Can Imagine.

 ### Installation